-Dr. Yun-Bo Shi is the head of Section on Molecular Morphogenesis and a Deputy Associate Scientific Director at NICHD, NIH, USA.
+Dr. Yun-Bo Shi is the head of Section on Molecular Morphogenesis and the Associate Scientific Director for budget and administration at NICHD, NIH, USA.
 Dr. Shi received his B. S. degree from the Department of Chemistry, Wuhan University, China, in 1982 and his Ph.
 D. degree from the Department of Chemistry, University of California, Berkeley, in 1988.
 After postdoctoral training at the Carnegie Institution, Baltimore, MD, Dr. Shi established his own research group within the intramural research program of NICHD in 1992.

 His laboratory has been studying the molecular basis of thyroid hormone regulation of vertebrate development by using Xenopus metamorphosis as a model system.
 Dr. Shi has published over 240 research papers and reviews/book chapters, edited three books, and written a monograph on amphibian metamorphosis.
-For his accomplishments, For his accomplishments, Dr. Shi has received many awards and recognitions, including the 2009 NIH APAO (Asian & Pacific Islander American Organization) Award for outstanding accomplishments in biomedical research and the 2008 Van Meter Award and 2022 Sidney H. Ingbar Distinguished Lectureship Award from the American Thyroid Association, which honors an investigator who has made outstanding contributions to research on the thyroid gland.
+For his accomplishments, For his accomplishments, Dr. Shi has received many awards and recognitions, including the 2009 NIH APAO (Asian & Pacific Islander American Organization) Award for outstanding accomplishments in biomedical research, the 2008 Van Meter Award and 2022 Sidney H. Ingbar Distinguished Lectureship Award from the American Thyroid Association, which honors an investigator who has made outstanding contributions to research on the thyroid gland.
 In 2012, Dr. Shi was elected as a Fellow of the American Association for the Advancement of Science.
-Dr. Shi was an editor of Cell Research from 1997 to 2010 and the Editor-in-Chief of Cell and Bioscience from 2010-2020.
+Dr. Shi was an editor of Cell Research from 1997 to 2010 and the founding Editor-in-Chief of Cell and Bioscience from 2010-2019.
 Dr. Shi is currently an editor of Development, Growth, and Differentiation and has also served as a board member of many journals including Thyroid, Endocrinology, and Journal of Biological Chemistry.
-Dr. Shi has been elected to serve as an official or council member of several scientific organizations, including North American Society for Comparative Endocrinology, where he is the current President.
+Dr. Shi has been elected to serve as an official or council member of several scientific organizations, including North American Society for Comparative Endocrinology, where he is the immediate past President.

 - Heimeier RA, Das B, Buchholz DR, Fiorentino M, Shi YB.
 Studies on Xenopus laevis intestine reveal biological pathways underlying vertebrate gut adaptation from embryo to adult.
 Genome Biol.
 2010;11(5):R55.